 The Company's cash needs going forward will primarily relate to capital calls from the Peak Gold JV, exploration of the Contango Properties, and general and administrative expenses of the Company.
-If a large budget is undertaken by the Peak Gold JV, and no additional financing is obtained, the Company may elect not to fund its portion of the approved budget and dilute its interest in the Peak Gold JV, in which case management believes the Company would maintain sufficient liquidity to meet its working capital requirements for the next twelve months from the date of this report.
+The Peak Gold JV management committee has proposed a significant budget to complete and start the operations of the Manh Choh mine, which will require the Company to either elect to fund its 30% portion or be subject to dilution.
+The Company anticipates being able to obtain the capital required to finance its share of the Manh Choh project, however, if the Company is unable to obtain financing, the Company would elect to not to fund its interest in the Peak Gold JV and would be diluted.
+In either case, management believes the Company would maintain sufficient liquidity to meet its working capital requirements for the next twelve months from the date of this report.
 If the Company's interest in the Peak Gold JV is diluted, the Company may not be able to fully realize its investment in the Peak Gold JV.
 Also, if no additional financing is obtained, the Company may not be able to fully realize its investment in the Contango Properties.
+The Company has limited financial resources and the ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions, the exploration results achieved at the Peak Gold JV Property, as well as the market price of metals.
+The Company cannot be certain that financing will be available to the Company on acceptable terms, if at all.